cjeannoel2005/SSP-store-sales-project-/README.md

 ### Technical design
 - In this section of the project, i show the [technical design](/TechnicalDesign/TechnicalDesign.md) which will highlight how the program's requirement and database will be build while showing the core relationship.

+### Implementation
+using this [link]() you will be taken to the implementation intructions in order to download and use the web program for the SSP store